carinebatista/TailwindCSS/README.md

 # A Tailwind CSS Project from Scratch

-This Project was building using TailwindCss, React and React Refresh Plugin
+This Project was built using Tailwind CSS, React and React Refresh Plugin

 Install the required dependencies with npm: